-Additionally, estrogen and testosterone start to rise during this phase.
-This will bring you a boost of energy, and can often improve your mood and brain function, too.
+Estrogen and testosterone start to rise during this phase.
+This will bring you a boost of energy, and can often improve your mood, too.
 You may even feel more assertive and willing to take risks.
 Testosterone stimulates your libido while estrogen makes you feel more extroverted and suppresses your appetite.
 This is a time when you may feel a wide variety of feelings related to self-sufficiency.
 Yay!

 Phase 3 — The Ovulatory Phase